FlexonyoPizza/ONCLAIVE/README.md

    To open a file using the command line, run `jupyter notebook` This will open a web browser showing the Jupyter file explorer.
 Navigate to the notebook you want to run and click on it.

-4. If you encounter SSL certificate issues with API requests, modify the `verify_path` variable in the `setup_clients()` function in `llm_utils.py` file.

-5. Configure APIs: Configurations for individual APIs can be changed in the llm_utils.py file depending on rate/token limits of user's accounts.
+4. Configure APIs: Configurations for individual APIs can be changed in the llm_utils.py file depending on rate/token limits of user's accounts.

 ## LLM Set Up